zx0r/ResilientNetworkArchitectures/README.md

     - Protocols relying on TLS (VLESS, Trojan, WebSocket+TLS) will inherit PQC capabilities as TLS evolves.
     - WireGuard has a plan for PQC transition (`WireGuardPQ`), likely involving a hybrid handshake.
     - Shadowsocks (AEAD ciphers) uses symmetric crypto primarily, so its core data encryption is less directly threatened than key exchange/authentication in other protocols.
 However, if used with PQC-enabled TLS for obfuscation, it benefits.
-- **Impact on Circumvention Tools (Outlook for 2025)**:
+- **Impact on secure access architectures Tools (Outlook for 2025)**:
-  - Experimental PQC support might start appearing in cutting-edge libraries and some circumvention tools/cores by 2025, likely in hybrid modes.
+  - Experimental PQC support might start appearing in cutting-edge libraries and some secure access architectures tools/cores by 2025, likely in hybrid modes.
   - Widespread deployment and default use of PQC is unlikely by 2025 but will be a major trend in the following 5-10 years.
-  - For circumvention, the immediate concern is less about quantum decryption of real-time proxy sessions and more about the HNDL threat to any sensitive data passed through these tunnels if the underlying application layer encryption is also vulnerable.
+  - For secure access architectures, the immediate concern is less about quantum decryption of real-time proxy sessions and more about the HNDL threat to any sensitive data passed through these tunnels if the underlying application layer encryption is also vulnerable.
 - **Open Quantum Safe (OQS) Project**: Provides open-source libraries for PQC algorithms and integrations into OpenSSL and other libraries, facilitating experimentation and adoption. ([https://openquantumsafe.org/](https://openquantumsafe.org/))

 ##### 7.4 Decentralized and P2P Approaches <a name="decentralized-p2p-approaches"></a>

-Decentralized systems aim to eliminate single points of failure and control, making them inherently more resilient to censorship by distributing trust and infrastructure.
+Decentralized systems aim to eliminate single points of failure and control, making them inherently more resilient by distributing trust and infrastructure.

 - **Decentralized VPNs (dVPNs)**:

   - Utilize blockchain technology for node discovery, registration, and often for bandwidth marketplaces where users pay node operators in cryptocurrency.
 Traffic relay may use P2P techniques.
   - Examples: Mysterium Network ([https://mysterium.network/](https://mysterium.network/)), Orchid ([https://www.orchid.com/](https://www.orchid.com/)), Sentinel ([https://sentinel.co/](https://sentinel.co/)), Tachyon Protocol (IPX).
-  - _Pros_: Potential for high censorship resistance due to a large, shifting number of nodes operated by diverse individuals globally.
+  - _Pros_: Potential for high resistance due to a large, shifting number of nodes operated by diverse individuals globally.
 User incentivization for running nodes.
   - _Cons_:
     - **Performance & Reliability**: Can be highly variable depending on node quality and network conditions.
     - **Trust & Security**: Exit nodes are run by anonymous operators, posing risks of traffic logging or modification.
 Some dVPNs try to mitigate this with multi-hop architectures or by focusing on non-exit node roles.